qdrant/landing_page/qdrant-landing/content/documentation/how_to.md

 ### Parallel upload into multiple shards

 In Qdrant, each collection is split into shards.
-Each shard is a separate Write-Ahead-Log (WAL), which is responsible for ordering operations.
+Each shard has a separate Write-Ahead-Log (WAL), which is responsible for ordering operations.
 By creating multiple shards, you can parallelize upload of a large dataset.
 From 2 to 4 shards per one machine is a reasonable number.

 ```http